Julcatan/stock-analysis/README.md

         Next i

-       ###'4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+       ###'4) This code loopd through our arrays to output the Ticker, Total Daily Volume, and Return.

         For i = 0 To 11